 How to use this test:

-If the answer to any of these questions is “No” or “I’m not sure,” that is your current constraint.
-You should go back to the corresponding gate in the 10 Immutable Laws of Business Ideation to refine the data before spending more capital.
+If the answer to any of these questions is “No” or “I’m not sure,” that could be a current constraint.
+Let’s meet and discuss your options.
 We offer an online complimentary review of your particular situation-you get the book too.
 Set a time at this link.